ADVOCATING FOR THE RESILIENT, EFFICIENT, RELIABLE AND COST-EFFECTIVE MOVEMENT OF CARGO

 NZCCO is a signatory to the Biosecurity Business Pledge and has a representative on the Biosecurity 2025 Steering group.

 NZ Customs is a critical player in the economic security of the country.
-In an increasingly complex trade environment, efficient cargo movement requires modern systems that deliver certainty of process, predictability of outcomes and a trusted environment for trade.
+In an increasingly complex trade environment, efficient cargo movement requires modern systems that deliver certainty of process, predictability of outcomes and a reliable, trusted environment for trade.

 COMMERCIAL / REGULATORY ENVIRONMENT

-Efficient, reliable, cost-effective movement of cargo is facilitated in an environment that strongly encourages all participants to operate in a truly commercial and competitive manner.
+Efficient, reliable, cost-effective movement of cargo is facilitated in an environment that strongly encourages all participants to operate in a truly sustainable, commercial and competitive manner.

 NZCCO members require a range of shipping services that are sustainable and competitive.
 We require shipping lines to call into New Zealand with the required frequency, capacity and reliability that enables NZ Inc to effectively compete in global markets.